viktech/Writing/swap.md

 carry a camera and a microphone.  capture the audio moment of the photography session.

-edit them together to make a unique multimedia piece
+edit them together to make a unique multimedia piece use the tripod has a monopod it is the monopod as a walking stick